objectified/vdist/README.md

     # extra arguments to use when your pip requirements file is being installed
     # by vdist; a URL to your private PyPI server, for example
     pip_args='--index-url https://pypi.yourcompany.com/simple/',

-    # specify a custom directory to point to your vdist build profiles; this is
-    # where the profiles.json and accompanying script templates should be placed
-    profiles_dir='deploy/profiles',

     # find your pip requirements somewhere else instead of the project root
     requirements_path='deploy/requirements-prod.txt'